mtsmn/IoT/getting_started/getting-started-iot-conveyor.md

 1. Use your favorit git tool to clone the following repository:
 https://github.ibm.com/wiotp-toolingdevx/lesson1a
-In git, use the following command:
+In Git shell, use the following command:
   ```bash
 git clone https://github.ibm.com/wiotp-toolingdevx/lesson1a
   ```